How Does Usenet Work?

 The concept that drives Usenet is to have a stable collection of binary and text articles that can be accessed by anybody with an account.
 It is unmoderated and relies on local communities to set their own rules about behavior.
 It is also open to anyone who would like to be a part of it.

-When comparing Usenet providers, you’ll often see them discuss “retention.”
+When comparing Usenet providers, you’ll often see them discuss “article retention.”
 This is a crucial part of how Usenet works and important for anyone looking to access older posts.

 Newsgroups and Nomenclature